omar-nema/data-structures/assignment1/README.md

 ## Assignment 1 Documentation

-For this assignment, I altered the starter code to create a separate async function that retrieves a file and stores it to a designated text file given parameters.
-I then added an array with all urls, looped through the array, and ran the function each time to generate separate text files.
+The purpose of this exercise was to 'scrape' the content from 10 different webpages for Alcoholics Anonymous meet-up groups.
+I accomplished this using node.js.

+Here's how I did it:
+First, I created a function that can do a single webpage 'scrape' -- that is, it retrieves the HTML content for a webpage.
+This function writes its output to a text file.
+Then, I looped through an array (or list) of all 10 webpages, and ran this function once for each webpage.
+The result: 10 different text files, each with output corresponding to one of the 10 requested webpages!